 The project's technical challenges lay in improving the software's quality features, without compromising its functionality.
 In particular, the software's character had to be retained so that the users didn't need to adapt their working processes and habits in line with the changed system.
 Although a migration like this always comes with certain risks, the allocated budget and the allotted time frame should not be exceeded.
 As regards project management, the aim was to combine the benefits of agile development with a traditional and highly regulated market environment.
 This included a dynamic adaptation of the scope and the option of short feedback cycles.

 The organizational challenge lay in the team's distribution.
-The team comprised developers from ZEISS Digital Innovation and Carl Zeiss Vision, who worked in different physical locations.
+The team comprised developers from ZEISS Digital Innovation and ZEISS Vision Care, who worked in different physical locations.
 This challenge was overcome through the intensive use of tools for distributed work, such as screen sharing.
 A daily update meeting was also used to define any further communication needs.